 Pro Tip: Properly caring for your hearing aids is an important part of your hearing health.
 Check out our in-depth how to clean hearing aids guide for more details.

-The cost of Eargo’s hearing aids ranges from $1,450 to $2,950.
+The cost of Eargo’s hearing aids ranges from $1,450 to $2,950 per pair.
 If you’re looking for a manufacturer with financing options, you’ll be pleased to know that Eargo offers financing terms for 12-24 months to make their hearing aids more affordable.

 Hear better with Eargo’s discreet and comfortable CIC hearing aids.
 We’re impressed with Eargo’s best-in-class service.
 After purchasing your Eargo hearing aids over the phone or online, you’ll receive a personalized consultation from a licensed hearing professional via phone, text, email, or video chat.
 For a look at our experience with Eargo, check out our hands-on Eargo review.

 Did You Know?
 Active military members and veterans are eligible for a 20 percent discount on the Eargo 6 model.
 If you or your loved one has served, take advantage of this great deal!

 Otofonix’s wallet-friendly hearing aids made it onto our best cheap hearing aids list for a good reason!
 When comparing Otofonix devices and prices to leading prescription hearing aid providers, we found this company offers excellent value.
 Their most affordable model starts at $248 for a single aid, and their most expensive model caps out at $1,590 per pair.
 The price includes the hearing aid, charging accessories or batteries to get you started, and hearing aid accessories like cleaning supplies, a travel case, domes, and sound tubes.
 This company also regularly offers sizable discounts for holidays or specials, so keep an eye out for deals if the price is still on the higher end of your budget.